gurjindertoor/grandExchange-price-tracker/README.md

 - `GET /items` - Serves the items page, showing all available items in the database.
 - `GET /item/:id` - Serves a specific item page, showing all details for an item.
 - `GET /faqs` - Serves the FAQs page.

-## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License